Residents on beach with dogs

 What is the Monthly Service Fee?

-The Monthly Service Fee is expected to cover services such as maintenance and repairs, landscaping and grounds maintenance, utilities for your residence and shared spaces, dining services, property taxes and insurance for community spaces, access to wellness programs, and access to shared amenities.
+The Monthly Service Fee bundles many common expenses into one predictable payment.
+It is expected to cover maintenance and repairs, landscaping and grounds, utilities for residences and shared spaces, dining services, property taxes and insurance for community spaces, wellness programs, and shared amenities.

 How will healthcare and support services work?

-If additional support is needed, the Wellness Coordinator can assist with arranging services such as companion care, in‑home support services, coordination with healthcare providers, or transitions to off‑site care when necessary.
-These services would be arranged and paid for directly by the individual resident.
-This will help keep overall costs down for all residents.
+If additional support is needed, the Care Coordinator can help arrange companion care, in-home support services, telehealth video conferencing for remote medical appointments, coordination with healthcare providers, and advocacy during transitions to off-site care when necessary.
+These services are arranged and paid for directly by the individual resident, which helps keep overall costs down for everyone.

 Will dining be available at Humboldt Commons?